remindmodel/remind/tutorials/12_Calibrating_CES_Parameters.md

 GDP/population scenarios, the capital market module realisation and the region configuration (e.g.
 `indu_subsectors-buil_simple-tran_edge_esm-POP_pop_SSP2EU-GDP_gdp_SSP2EU-En_gdp_SSP2EU-Kap_debt_limit-Reg_62eff8f7`).
-You don't need to change these names, they are matched automatically.
+You don't need to change these names, they are matched automatically using the switch `cm_CES_configuration`.
 The parameter files also include a counter for the calibration iteration they resulted from (e.g. `_ITERATION_10.inc`).
 To use the calibration results, copy the parameter (`.inc`) file (without the iteration counter) to the directory `./modules/29_CES_parameters/load/input/` and the .gdx file to the directory `./config/gdx-files/`.
 At PIK, this is done automatically using the RSE support scripts.
 See [this wiki page](https://redmine.pik-potsdam.de/projects/remind-r/wiki/GDX_and_CES_parameter_Handling) for details.